 Here is a short video that explains the process of translating form built using the Contact Form 7 plugin:

-- Getting started
+- Getting Started

-- Translating your forms
+- Translating Your Forms

-- Getting Help – WPML support forum
+- Getting Help – WPML Support Forum

 To translate your forms, use the following steps:

-Now, you need to insert the shortcode into a post, page, or widget in the default language.
+Now you need to insert the shortcode into a post, page, or widget in the default language.

 In our example, we created a new page in English and added a shortcode to it.

 Finally, you need to translate the pages, posts, or widgets that hold the forms.
 Just like translating the forms, you can send these to be translated by others, or you can do it manually yourself.